UNOBRIDGELab/SocialComparison/IA-interview-protocol.md

-## What types of information is used in the design of OSS health metrics?
+## What types of information are used in the design of OSS health metrics?

 This protocol explores context, knowledge, expertise, inspiration, and  information gathering (Eckert & Stacey, 2000) in the design of open source project health metrics.